-Arlene Collins is a New York City based photographer specializing in documenting remote cultures and changing civilizations around the world.
+Arlene Collins is a New York City based photographer specialising in documenting remote cultures and changing civilizations around the world.

 Since 2000 she has produced and lead international photography workshops to destinations such as Papua New Guinea, Iran, Kamchatka, Russia, Greenland, Mongolia, Uzbekistan and Turkmenistan.
 She also lectures at home and abroad and consults privately with a number of clients on location lighting and how to photograph in the most challenging lighting situations.